Respiratory Tract Infections

 - Meningococcal infections are also spread through the respiratory route and outbreaks do occur Africa.
 Vaccination should be considered for those at risk in endemic areas during outbreaks.

-- Legionnaires' disease has been linked to contaminated water used in water cooled air conditioning systems and sometimes showers.
+- Legionnaires' disease (legionellosis) has been linked to contaminated water used in water cooled air conditioning systems and sometimes showers.
+It can be a serious illness, particularly in those with pre-existing health problems.
+Unlike many other respiratory infections, legionnaire's disease is not spread person to person.

 If you are concerned about any of the above, seek advice from your own GP or nurse.